 You could try wrapping a bit of fleece or towel around the bottle as this will keep it from becoming too cold.
 However this won’t protect the mouthpiece which is more exposed and if the water freezes in there they won’t be able to get to the rest of it.

-If you have a way of securing the water bottle inside the hutch rather than on the outside, it may help keep it a little warmer.
+If you have a way of securing the water bottle inside the hutch rather than on the outside, it may help keep it from freezing.

 It is important to check and replace the water on a regular basis to make sure they can hydrate themselves when necessary.